pjamesjoyce/lcopt/README.md

 ### Loading an existing model

+Lcopt saves models in your local APPDATA directory by default.
+In windows this is C:\Users\[your_name]\AppData\Local\Lcopt\Lcopt.

+You can optionally tell lcopt to save models in your current directory using `lcopt-settings`

-To load a model, make sure the file (\*.lcopt) is in your working directory and use the model name (with or without the .lcopt extension) in this command:
+To load a model, use the model name (with or without the .lcopt extension) or the full file path (if it's not in the current directory or defualt directory), in this command:

 ```python
 model = LcoptModel(load='My First Model')